 The messenger bots, are you using those as well as a little bit of testing?
 I see you’ve done some messenger ads but are you using the messenger bots like ManyChat?

 Yes, messenger ads and messenger bots like ManyChat there’s so much complexity to it.
 There are so many unique and interesting things you can do with it.
 But right now there’s really no conclusive data, at least for our end, to say that we like this use case better than the other in terms of the application for it currently.

 That’s one of the leading ones.
-If anyone is thinking about playing around with some of that, that would be the greatest place to start in terms of feature set, pricing and availability.
+If anyone is thinking about playing around with some of that, that would be the greatest place to start in terms of feature set, pricing, and availability.

-Don’t push people at the top of the funnel to do the messenger ads but instead later down in the funnel where it’s likely that they’re going to convert but they just haven’t took over the ads yet.
+Don’t push people at the top of the funnel to do the messenger ads but instead later down in the funnel where it’s likely that they’re going to convert but they just haven’t taken over the ads yet.